-Tiger Cubs, Wolf and Bear Cub Scouts, and Webelos Scouts have the opportunity to earn the Cub Scout Outdoor Activity Award.
+All Cub Scouts have the opportunity to earn the Cub Scout Outdoor Activity Award.
 Boys may earn the award in each of the program years as long as the requirements are completed each year.
 The first time the award is earned, the boy will receive the pocket flap award, which is to be worn on the right pocket flap of the uniform shirt.
 Each successive time the award is earned, a wolf track pin may be added to the flap.
 Leaders should encourage boys to build on skills and experiences from previous years when working on the award for a successive year.

-Attend Cub Scout day camp or Cub Scout/Webelos Scout resident camp.
+Attend Cub Scout day camp or Cub Scout/Webelos Scout resident camp, and do the following:

-Assemble the "Six Essentials for Going Outdoors" (Wolf Handbook, Elective 23b) and discuss their purpose, and complete four of the outdoor activities listed below.
+Tiger: Complete the Backyard Jungle adventure from the Tiger Handbook, and complete four of the outdoor activities listed below.

-Earn the Outdoorsman Activity Badge (Webelos Handbook) and complete six of the outdoor activities listed below.
+Bear: Complete the Bear Necessities adventure from the Bear Handbook, and complete six of the outdoor activities listed below.

 - Participate in an outdoor activity such as a picnic or park fun day.